Policies, Fees, and FAQs

 5. Psychology Today (again, use the filters!) https://www.psychologytoday.com/

-6. BDD specialists (you can also find BDD specialists using the first 5 resources) https://feartocourage.com/bdd-resources/bdd-clinics-and-therapists/
+6. BDD specialists (though do also look for BDD specialists using the first 5 resources) https://feartocourage.com/bdd-resources/bdd-clinics-and-therapists/

 Did you know?